 After two to three coatings, you will have successfully formed a nonstick pan of your own and saved yourself from the morning hassle of sticky cookery.

-Poorly cleaned pans are a recipe for disaster in the subsequent cooking.
+Poorly cleaned cookware is a disaster in the subsequent meal preparation.
 Invest in the best scrapers and sponges to clean your pans.
 While the pan is still hot, add hot water to deglaze.

 Scrap off the stubborn residues and clean with soapy water.
-The best chef I know, my mother, recommends avoiding detergent water as it may leave stubborn residues and cause unwanted odor in food.
+The best chef I know, my mother, recommends- avoiding detergent water as it may leave stubborn residues and cause unwanted odor in food.
 Finally, pat dry with a paper towel.

-How to stop food sticking to the pan in the oven
+How to stop food sticking to the pan in the oven?

 Aluminum foil maintains the integrity of your culinary creations and is especially useful for confectionery.

 Batter blends well with most fried foods, especially proteins.
-However, batter tends to stick to the base of the pan.
+However, the batter tends to stick to the base of the pan.
 When batter dries, it is a sturdy residue that ‘shard to clean.

-Batter contains milk, so you may want to preheat your pan for over five minutes and maintain the temperature when cooking.
+The batter contains milk, so you may want to preheat your pan for over five minutes and maintain the temperature when cooking.
 Preheating saves you the trouble of cleaning sticky food.

 Directly coating your chicken in sunflower oil or palm oil ensures the skin does not stick.
 Enough heat is paramount to prevent a sticky pan.
 However, too much heat also tears the chicken’s skin.